Unlock free trial

 Martech is the software that you use to identify your audience, their needs, and how to satisfy them with your product/pricing.

-Like with adtech, both advertisers and publishers can use marketing tools.
-However, this time, it’s not about “How do I buy/sell ads at the best price,” it’s more about “How do I make my product/platform more appealing to the user?”
+Like with adtech, both advertisers and publishers can use digital marketing tools.
+However, this time, the point is customer engagement.
+Marketing efforts are not about “How do I buy/sell ads at the best price?”
+They're more about “How do I make what I sell/produce more appealing to the user?”

 What Is Martech Software?